Pacific Disabilities Center

 - Develop safety and prevention plans and policies

 Benefits and Risks: There is no direct benefit to you from sharing your information.
-However, if you fill out the survey, it may help us identify services and resources needed by those with neurotrauma injuries in Hawai‘i.
+However, by completing this survey, you may help us to identify and / or improve available services and resources for you, your family, and others with neurotrauma injuries in Hawai‘i.

 There is little to no risk to you.
 You might feel stress thinking about your past experiences.
 You might feel uncomfortable sharing personal information or writing down responses.
 If you feel discomfort from the study and would like to talk, please contact us at the Pacific Disabilities Center at (808) 692-1372.
 You don't have to answer any question you don’t want to, and you can decide to stop answering questions at any time.